 Match the work experience to the area of social work that interests you

 When you're researching and applying for work experience, consider how it relates to the area of social work you want to focus on.
 This could open up new options: for example, teaching in a special needs environment might be directly relevant, even if teaching in itself is not.

 If you're unsure whether a particular voluntary or paid position would make you a stronger candidate, contact the admissions tutors for the course you're interested in before taking it on.

 Making the most of your social work experience

 Once you've found a paid or voluntary position, it's important to make the most of the opportunity, both to help you decide whether social work is a career you definitely want to pursue, and, assuming it is, to help you at the interview stage for a place on a course.

-Use our work experience tracker or keep a reflective diary to keep notes on what you do, which skills you build and which areas motivate you the most.
+Use our work experience tracker or keep a reflective diary to keep notes on what you do, the skills you build and the areas that motivate you the most.
 You'll be able to use your notes to recall what you've learned, both during your interviews and applications and later when you're studying.